Terrelle/MyClosetIQ/README.md

 # Virtual Fitting Room

 This is a web application built with Flask that uses machine learning algorithms to predict the right clothing size for customers based on their body measurements.
+I built this as part of a Fashion Tech Hackathon.

 # Installation